A Guide to the Weather of the Amazon Rainforest

 - USD in quantities of $20.00 or less

 - Lightweight tall socks.
-Smart wool kind area my favorite!
+The smart wool kind area my favorite!

 - Binoculars (As a ecologist, I can’t recommend these enough)